Two US presidents on two Iranian crackdowns

 Eight years on, with demonstrations and violence breaking out again in Iranian cities, the US position is reversed, with President Donald Trump and his team almost gleefully leaping at the chance to line up alongside Iranian protesters.

+In one of his first tweets of the new year, Trump was openly rooting for regime change.

+"Iran is failing at every level despite the terrible deal made with them by the Obama Administration.
+The great Iranian people have been repressed for many years.
+They are hungry for food & for freedom.
+Along with human rights, the wealth of Iran is being looted.
+TIME FOR CHANGE!"

-The sharp change of tack reflects the gulf in the intellectual and temperamental approach of the last two presidents, and the current ascendency of hawkish Republican thought in US foreign policy.
+The sharp change of tack reflects the gulf in the intellectual and temperamental approach of the last two presidents and illuminates a dispute between rival schools of foreign policy thought about how the US should act and wield power in the world.

 It is consistent with the hard line Trump has taken toward Iran, muscling up alongside US allies Israel and Saudi Arabia to try to check the country's regional influence while continually casting doubt on the Obama-era nuclear deal with Tehran.